 - Because the source of the impacts has been applied to the surface of the ground over a period of years, we propose to conduct a "grid" approach to evaluate the soil impacts.
-We will incorporate an iterative process into the laboratory analysis so that we can collect samples that may be needed for delineation of impacts, but analyze them only when an area has been determined to exceed the applicable standards. - We will redevelop and re-sample existing monitoring wells in order to save costs on installing new monitoring wells.
-The rule requires that we install additional monitoring wells in order to delineate the extent of impacted groundwater.
-We will also have a contingency to replace monitoring wells that may have been damaged or removed since the 2009 assessment. - We will sample the surface water in the lakes onsite to determine if the water meets surface water criteria so that the City will know if the lakes can be used for irrigation. - Sediment testing is not proposed because the lakes are not going to be disturbed.

-- It is important to note that the historic maintenance shed area will be considered to be a separate assessment area because it is common to identify significantly higher concentrations of arsenic in these areas due to incidental spilling that often occurs with storage and mixing of the chemicals and storage and cleaning of application equipment. - Costs associated with conducting off-site sampling are not included at this time.
-We have no information that indicates that this would be necessary; however, it is possible that during the course of the assessment it is determined that contamination has migrated off-site.
+We would incorporate an iterative process into the laboratory analysis so that we can collect samples that may be needed for delineation of impacts, but analyze them only when an area has been determined to exceed the applicable standards. - We would redevelop and re-sample existing monitoring wells in order to save on costs for installing new monitoring wells. - We would sample the surface water in the lakes onsite to determine if the water meets surface water criteria so that the City will know if the lakes can be used for irrigation. - Sediment testing is not proposed because the lakes are not going to be disturbed. - It is important to note that the historic maintenance shed area would be considered to be a separate assessment area because it is common to identify significantly higher concentrations of arsenic in these areas due to incidental spilling that often occurs with storage and mixing of the chemicals and storage and cleaning of application equipment. - Costs associated with conducting off-site sampling are not included at this time.
+We have no information that indicates that this would be necessary; however, it is possible that during the course of the assessment it may be determined that contamination has migrated off-site.
 If this is the case, then we would need to notify off-site landowners and seek their approval to enter their properties to collect samples.
 If off-site impacts are identified, source removal off-site would likely be required and we would need to resolve groundwater impacts prior to obtaining site closure.
 The groundwater impacts may not require active remediation, but would require groundwater monitoring until arsenic levels were below groundwater cleanup criteria, at a minimum.

-PROPOSED SITE ASSESSMENT SAMPLING PLAN
+PROPOSED LIMITED SITE ASSESSMENT SAMPLING PLAN